aprilschen/Flexbox/README.md

 I'm proud of getting through my first hackathon, and making many friends and acquaintances along the way!
 I'm also proud of actually putting out my first project, which I managed to complete solo.
 Going into this Hackathon, I had thought that I needed a team to succeed and that I lacked the skills to put out a successful project by myself.

 ## What we learned
-I learned two things from this first hackathon experience:
-1) I should diversity my technical skillset.
-My knowledge of web development, and especially full-stack work is weak compared to the top competitors at this Hackathon.
+1) My knowledge of everything besides algorithms is weak.
 In particular, I will need to learn how to connect Front-end UI and UX to back-end systems.
 In the future, I plan on learning React, and Node js / Express to diversity my skillset.
 I also plan on learning a couple useful API's to add more available tools which I can work with.

 2) Next time I enter a hackathon, I will definitely plan on bringing friends and team partners!
 Team matching can be a pain, especially if most other already have a team and set plan.
 Hacking solo also limits the amount of work that I can get done, as I only have so much focus and time.
 If I had another two or three partners, I would definitely be able to push out a much more fleshed out, polished product.

-## What's next for Flexbox: Rapid Prototyping Application for Urban Planning
-I plan on developing a website, and front-end for this program, using node js to plug in my c++ file to the site.
-This will probably occur within the next week or so, depending on available free time, motivation, etc.
-Thanks for reading!